-One expression of that commitment is our weekly Wednesday Noon Service in Andover Chapel.
+One expression of that commitment is our weekly Wednesday Noon Service.
 Hosted each week by a different religious community of the HDS campus, this service allows all in the HDS community to pray and meditate with our companions across the boundaries of our many respective traditions as well as to make music and art together.

 HDS also supports the separate meetings of the nearly two dozen religious and spiritual organizations on our campus; in fact, one of the great attractions of HDS is the rich array of opportunities for meditation, prayer and worship that are available every day of the week here.
 From daily morning prayer in The Memorial Church to regular Bible studies to weekly sitting meditations in the Buddhist tradition, from ongoing garden-tending to weekly yoga classes, and from Friday afternoon Unitarian Universalist services to Thursday morning Eucharist in the Christian tradition, opportunities abound for students and employees of many traditions to engage in religious observances at HDS.